6.6. Task: MachineLearning

 Some models consist of only a single key rather than a block.
 For example when a backend supports loading some file that contains model settings and parameters.

 The MachineLearning%LoadModel loads a previously fitted model from a ParAMS results directory.
 The ParAMS results directory must contain the two subdirectories optimization and settings_and_initial_data.
 Enabling MachineLearning%LoadModel enforces the same Backend and CommitteeSize as in the previous job and will ignore the model keys.
 Instead it reads them from the previous ParAMS calculation.
 Any settings in the model blocks are ignored.
-If any settings in the backend blocks are incompatible with the loaded model then ParAMS will crash or behave undefined.
+If any settings in the backend blocks are incompatible with the loaded model then ParAMS will crash or behave unexpectedly.

 The exact same backend and model settings are used for every committee member no matter the CommitteeSize, although the models can still be different due to stochastic effects (e.g. random parameters or a stochastic optimization algorithm).
 When using LoadModel the committee from the previous calculation is used.